MLB Rumors: Oddsmakers Favor Gerrit Cole To Sign With Angels, Pitcher Wears Scott Boras Cap After Game 7 Loss

 Cole now heads into free agency with the expectation that he could set a new record for a free agent pitching contract, topping even the seven-year, $217 million pact inked by David Price of the Boston Red Sox after the 2015 season.

 But few teams in baseball have the financial resources for a contract as rich as the deal Cole appears likely to command.
-The Astros currently carry the second-highest payroll in the Major Leagues, according to SpoTrac numbers, behind only the Red Sox.
-But Cole’s statements appear in line with the +2500, or 25/1 odds that he will remain in Houston, as offered by Sportsline.
+The Astros currently carry the 2nd-highest payroll in the Major Leagues, according to SpoTrac numbers, behind only the Red Sox.
+But Cole’s statements appear in line with the +2500, or 25/1 odds that he will remain in Houston, as offered by SportsLine.

 Delivered To Your INBOX